Red Sox to start Sale in potential closeout game against Dodgers

 After Friday’s seven-hour, 20-minute tussle earned the Dodgers’ bullpen praise, Saturday’s defeat showed how quickly fortunes can change.

-“There are only two teams left in the big leagues right now and both teams are going to fight til the end,” Red Sox manager Alex Cora said.
+“There are only two teams left in the big leagues right now and both teams are going to fight ’til the end,” Cora said.
 “Sometimes in October we talk about mechanics and how you feel at the plate and all that, and sometimes it’s will.”